jackherizsmith/swport/src/collab.md

 ---
 tags: collab
 title: CONTACT
-blurb: >+
+blurb: |
-  Please contact me about anything you would like to, using my email, Twitter, or the form below.
+  Please do get in touch by email, Twitter, or using the contact form below.

   Email: swardle.journalist@gmail.com
   Twitter: @sally_wardle
 ---